ircubic/ircubic.github.io/_posts/2016-04-07-ubuntu-on-windows-first-impressions.markdown

 This, as mentioned before, is a point where Microsoft is actively going to improve the solution in the near future, from what I've read, and it works just well enough to be able to use.

+It also seems that both `npm` and `gem` run into problems installing some packages.
+Mostly this seems to relate to packages with native modules or symlinks, but `npm` also fails seemingly randomly.
+I managed to install Express.js by simply running the command repeatedly until it succeeded.

 All in all, it's a promising start, with some very obvious sore points that have to be addressed if the solution is going to be anything more than just a